Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Binary Questionnaire

 \subsection{Summary: Binary Questionnaire}

-We showed that on a real world example tangles can do automatically what psychiatrists did by hand.
+We showed that tangles could automatically do what psychiatrists did by hand in a real-world example.
 They simultaneously discover the structure of the data and give insight into the questions we ask in the questionnaire.
-Theoretical guarantees reveal that in our questionnaire model tangles discover the ground truth with high probability.
-In experiments we investigate different properties of tangles when applied to our questionnaire model.
-We consider the effect of pruning the tangle search tree and tangles behaviour on noisy data.
-Even though tangles do not need the correct number of clusters as an input tangles often perform comparable to $k$-means which we initialized with the correct $k$.
-For unbalanced datasets the algorithm performs well but seems to be more prone to noise.
-By sensitive sampling or adapted post-processing we can extract more information from the data and enhance the performance.
-Stressing this we show that the tangle search tree holds more information than we can currently leverage.
-This indicates that improving the post-processing or more generally advancing the evaluation of the tangle search tree promises to be rewarding research directions for developing and improving the algorithms for hard and hierarchical clustering.
-While the scenarios of binary questionnaires or more generally binary feature data are limited, tangles can be applied beyond binary features, for example to questionnaires with a Lickert scale or categorical features as well as to continuous feature data.
-We investigate tangles on feature data in Section \ref{sec:use_case:metric}.
+Theoretical guarantees reveal that tangles discover the ground truth with high probability in our questionnaire model.
+In experiments, we investigate different properties of tangles; we consider the effect of pruning the tangle search tree and the tangles' behavior on noisy data.
+Even though tangles do not need the correct number of clusters as an input, tangles often perform comparably to $k$-means, which we initialized with the correct $k$.
+The algorithm performs well for unbalanced datasets but seems more prone to noise.
+By sensitive sampling or adapted post-processing, we can extract more information from the data and enhance the performance.
+Stressing this, we show that the tangle search tree holds more information than we can currently leverage.
+This indicates rewarding research directions for developing and improving the hard and hierarchical clustering algorithm.
+Improving the post-processing or advancing the evaluation of the tangle search tree is promising.